 The overall execution time for an instruction may depend on the overlap with the previous and following instructions.
 Therefore, to calculate instruction execution time estimations, the entire code sequence to be evaluated must be analyzed as a whole.
-To derive the actual instruction-cache-case execution times for an instruction sequence (under the assumptions listed in 11.6 Instruction Timing Tables), the instruction-cache-case times listed in the tables must be used, and the proper overlap must be subtracted for the entire sequence.
+To derive the actual instruction-cache-case execution times for an instruction sequence (under the assumptions listed in 11.6 INSTRUCTION TIMING TABLES), the instruction-cache-case times listed in the tables must be used, and the proper overlap must be subtracted for the entire sequence.
 The formula for this calculation is:

-$$CC_1 + [CC_2 - min(H_2, T_1)] + [(CC_3 - min(H_3, T_2)] + ...$$ (11-1)
+$$CC_1 + [CC_2 - \min(H_2, T_1)] + [(CC_3 - \min(H_3, T_2)] + \dots$$ (11-1)

-$CC_n$ is the instruction-cache-case time for an instruction, min(a,b) is the minimum of parameters a and b.
+CC_n is the instruction-cache-case time for an instruction, T_n is the tail time for an instruction, H_n is the head time for an instruction, and min(a,b) is the minimum of parameters a and b.